-The Plan has received a determination letter from the Internal Revenue Service dated September 18, 2013, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
+The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated November 1, 2017, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The determination letter from the Internal Revenue Service (the "IRS") was requested on January 31, 2011.
-Subsequent to this request, the Plan Sponsor executed Amendment 2011-1.
+The determination letter from the IRS was requested on January 29, 2016.
+Subsequent to this request, the Plan Sponsor executed Amendments 2017-2 and 2017-3.
 The Plan Administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes the Plan is qualified and the related trust is tax-exempt.
-Subsequent to the receipt of the 2013 determination letter by the IRS, the Plan was restated on January 1, 2016.
-The restated Plan document was submitted to the Internal Revenue Service on January 29, 2016 and an updated determination letter regarding the Plan's tax qualification was requested.
-As of the date of this report, the issuance of the updated determination letter is pending with the Internal Revenue Service.
-Subsequent to this request, the Plan Sponsor executed Amendment 2016-1.

 Accounting principles generally accepted in the United States require Plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits to be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016, there are no uncertain positions taken or expected to be taken.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2017, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Company believes it is no longer subject to income tax examinations for years prior to 2013.
+The Company believes it is no longer subject to income tax examinations for years prior to 2014.